-The changed parameters only take effect after a restart of the module.
-This can be done by a CMD_RESET_REQ.
+The modified parameters only take effect after a restart of the module.
+This can be done by a CMD\RESET\REQ or using the /RESET pin.

-The validity of the specified parameters is not verified.
-Incorrect values can result in device malfunction!
+The validity of the specified parameters is not verified by the application.
+Incorrect values can result in device malfunction up to a scenario where the firmware of the module needs to be re-flashed to get it operating again!